Consumer Finance Assignments (subject to change)

 • Use your notes

-• Find an example of securities (investment) fraud or insider trading from a recent news article and send me an email with a brief summary of what happened.
+• Find an example of securities (investment) fraud or insider trading from a recent news article and complete the form in Classroom.

 • Do not use Bernie Madoff, Martha Stewart or Michael Milken.